 Yes, you can before 6 am and after 5 pm you can enter the park without a permit.
 However, there is a waiting line in the evening.

 Don't come in a rush to Arches; soak in the beautiful scenery, watch the sunset at Delicate Arch and stay for a night in Moab!
 I recommend an entire day for Arches.
 Moab is just a 5 miles drive to the Arches National Park Visitor Center.
 Arches is a designated "dark zone" and excellent for stargazing as well.

 The Complete Guide to the Grand Circle National Parks is everything you need!
 This book has something for everyone, whether travelling in style or camping like we do, hiking in the rugged backcountry or sightseeing.
 The seven most impressive national parks within the Southwest United States are covered, from what to do, where to stay, and dining options inside and nearby.
 All surrounding national monuments and state parks are described in detail.
 With maps of Zion, Bryce, Grand Canyon, Arches, Mesa Verde, Capitol Reef, Canyonlands, and many more national monuments, state parks and recreation areas.

 Location and Tips

 Arches is a photographers dream.
 The arches appear in different colours in one place, changing with the sunlight.
-There are numerous trails and outlooks in the park.
+There are numerous trails and lookouts in the park.
 Most of the arches are in proximity to the main road, so just a short walk, but some are quite a hike to reach.
 Overall there are more than 2000 stone arches all developed by mother nature.

 The arches scenic drive is 22 miles long one way.
 The natural sandstone arches were developed by erosion and eventually crumble and collapse one day.
 Wall Arch collapsed already in August 2008.
 The long and thin Landscape Arch could be the next one.